Difference between revisions of "Jaison Charinga" - Pindula

 Service / Career

-2018 – elected to Ward 5 Nyaminyami RDC with 351 votes, beating Christopher Chimera, independent with 320 votes, Dheka Mpofu of MDC-Alliancw with 260 votes and Kessary Mangisi of PRC with 49 votes.
+2018 – elected to Ward 5 Nyaminyami RDC with 351 votes, beating Christopher Chimera, independent with 320 votes, Dheka Mpofu of MDC-Alliance with 260 votes and Kessary Mangisi of PRC with 49 votes.
 [1]

 Events